-(a) to loosen the clutch cable. - 2.
-Slide the rubber cover and clutch lever free play adjuster back further down the clutch cable, and then loosen the locknut. - 3.
-To increase the clutch lever free play, turn the clutch lever free play adjusting bolt in direction (a).
+(a) to loosen the clutch cable. - Slide the rubber cover and clutch lever free play adjuster back further down the clutch cable, and then loosen the locknut. - To increase the clutch lever free play, turn the clutch lever free play adjusting bolt in direction (a).
 To decrease the clutch lever free play, turn the adjusting bolt in direction (b).

 - 1. Locknut

 - 2. Clutch lever free play adjusting bolt

 - 3. Clutch lever free play adjuster

 - 4. Rubber cover

-- 4. Tighten the locknut at the clutch cable, and then slide the clutch lever free play adjuster and rubber cover to their original positions.
+- 4. Tighten the locknut at the clutch cable.

+- Slide the clutch lever free play adjuster and rubber cover to their original positions, making sure to align the tab on the adjuster with the slot in the adjusting bolt.